AdamSyed/movie-finder/README.md

 3. Movie Selection
 4. Group Management

-To use this application, please go to this link: [link will be added in the frist sprint]
+To use this application, please go to this link: [link will be added in the first sprint]